henrik/octopress/source/_posts/2015-12-03-elixir-block-keywords.markdown

 Example.run

 # Outputs either of these:
-dog!
+# dog!
-cat!
+# cat!
 ```

 I haven't used this myself, other than in silly experiments.
 I can picture it being handy for some DSLs, though.
-If you use this for anything interesting, please do let me know in a comment!
+If you apply this to anything interesting, please do let me know in a comment!